gabrielegiudici93/Mag_Tec_Models/README.md

 **What the comparison does:**
 - Loads real magnetic field data from robot HDF5 files
+- **Removes outliers from real data** using Median Absolute Deviation (MAD) with configurable z-threshold (default: 3.0)
 - Loads simulated magnetic field data from your HDF5 files
 - Interpolates both to a common force axis (0.8N to 3.0N)
+- **Normalizes real and simulated data separately** using MinMaxScaler (each dataset gets its own min/max normalization)
 - Computes per-sensor metrics:
-  - **RMSE**: Root Mean Square Error between real and simulated magnetic fields
+  - **RMSE**: Root Mean Square Error between real and simulated magnetic fields (after separate normalization)
   - **Correlation**: Pearson correlation coefficient
 - Generates comparison plots showing real vs simulated magnetic fields for all 15 sensors and 3 channels (Bx, By, Bz)